blahcat/blahcat.github.io/content/2023-04-04-section-objects-kernel-user-communication-mode.md

 date: 2023-04-04 00:00 +0000
 modified: 2023-04-04 00:00 +0000

 I've recently decided to read cover to cover some Windows Internals books, and currently reading the amazing book ["What Makes It Page"](), it gave me some ideas to play with [Section Objects](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/section-objects-and-views) as they covered in great details.
-One thought that occured to me was that even though a section is created from user or kernel land, its mapping can be in user-mode as much as in kernel (when called from the kernel).
+One thought that occurred to me was that even though a section is created from user or kernel land, its mapping can be in user-mode as much as in kernel (when called from the kernel).

 ## Windows Section Objects